nuts-foundation/nuts-specification/rfc/rfc014-authorization-credential.md

 ## 10. Privacy considerations

 The credential will most likely contain a citizen service number and MUST therefore be private to the actor and custodian.
+[RFC017 §7](rfc017-distributed-network-grpc-v2.md#7-private-transactions) describes how private transactions are distributed via the Distributed Network Protocol (v2) using gRPC.

 ## 11. Services